meilisearch/documentation/learn/getting_started/main_features.md

 You can read more about them in our [dedicated guide](/learn/core_concepts/relevancy.md).

+-> How do we go from ranking rules to explaining all these different attributes.
+Need some introduction or something

+- Do we have any order for these attributes?
+Or do we go with alphabetical order?

 ### Displayed attributes

+- Do we need the json responses here as well? or is the interface enough?

 By default, all attributes are displayed in each matching document but you can update the settings to change that.
 If you access the MeiliSearch web interface at `http://127.0.0.1:7700/`, you will notice that you can view all of the attributes in the `movies` index.